LaChanze consistently brings women of complexity and triumph into the cultural lexicon with a career that has spanned nearly forty Broadway seasons.

 Dani Barlow co-leads Producer Hub as Programming Director, a non-profit serving independent producers and artists.
 She previously served as Foundation Director of Stage Directors and Choreographers Foundation.
 She has also worked at Woolly Mammoth Theatre Company as the Interim Associate Producer and Executive Assistant to the Managing Director and Artistic Director and has held positions at Studio Theatre and Round House Theatre.
 Dani holds an MFA in Theater Management from the Yale School of Drama and a BA in Theater and Business Administration from Muhlenberg College.
 Dani currently serves on the Tony Awards Nominating Committee.

-An acclaimed veteran of a dozen Broadway shows, Kerry Butler is one of theatre’s best-known performers.
+Kerry Butler is an acclaimed veteran of a dozen Broadway shows.
 She has originated roles in Broadway productions of Beetlejuice, Mean Girls (Outer Critics Circle nomination), Xanadu (Tony and Drama League nominations), Little Shop of Horrors (Outer Critics Circle nomination), Catch Me If You Can (Drama Desk nomination), and Hairspray (Clarence Derwent Award for most promising female performance, Drama Desk and Outer Critics nominations).
 She also starred in Rock of Ages, Disaster!, The Best Man, and Les Misérables on Broadway.

 Notable Off-Broadway credits include the cult hit Bat Boy and Clinton: The Musical, in which she portrayed Hillary Rodham Clinton.